OldManUmby/DND.SRD.Wiki/pages/17.magic/default.md

 **_Spells_**.
 You can use an action to expend 1 or more of the staff’s charges to cast one of the following spells from it, using your spell save DC: _animal friendship_ (1 charge), _awaken_ (5 charges), _barkskin_ (2 charges), _locate animals or plants_ (2 charges), _speak with animals_ (1 charge), _speak with plants_ (3 charges), or _wall of thorns_ (6 charges).

 You can also use an action to cast the _pass without trace_ spell from the staff without using any charges. **_Tree Form_**.
 You can use an action to plant one end of the staff in fertile earth and expend 1 charge to transform the staff into a healthy tree.
-The tree is 60 feet tall and has a 5-foot-diameter trunk, and its branches at the top spread out in a 20-foot radius.
+The tree is 60 feet tall and has a 5-foot diameter trunk, and its branches at the top spread out in a 20-foot radius.

 The tree appears ordinary but radiates a faint aura of transmutation magic if targeted by _detect magic_.
 While touching the tree and using another action to speak its command word, you return the staff to its normal form.
 Any creature in the tree falls when it reverts to a staff.